-Now in their fourth year the boys are going through up to a tonne of pork a week.
+Now in their fifth year the boys are going through up to a tonne of pork a week.
 Everything is handmade now, and will remain that way in order to preserve the artisan texture, flavours and look.
-They moved into their new production unit on the farm last year (complete with very sexy Himalayan salt brick wall) but are now already looking to expand in order to meet the growing demand.
+They moved into their new production unit on the farm a couple of years ago (complete with very sexy Himalayan salt brick wall) but are now already looking to expand in order to meet the growing demand.

 "We are committed to producing the best product with the best of Somerset ingredients wherever we can.
 We are now regularly in several markets across Somerset and Bristol, at festivals around the country, in pubs, restaurants and delis.
 It has been a fantastic success story so far and we are very lucky to have a loyal fan base to whom we are very grateful.
 We are looking forward to developing new and exciting products, meeting like-minded meat lovers and expanding our business further afield.
 If you are interested in stocking our product or would like to work with a great team in a fledgling artisan food business, please get in touch."

-James & AndyOn 11th May 2015, we were very proud to have been presented with Western Daily Press Food Producer of the Year award.
+James & AndyIn 2015 we were very proud to have been presented with Western Daily Press Food Producer of the Year award.

 Download our logo